oneHuster/Meta-Learning-Papers/README.md

 # MetaLearningPapers
 A summary of meta learning papers based on taxonomic category.
-Sorted by submit date arXiv.
+Sorted by submitted date on arXiv.

 ## Survey
 Meta-Learning: A Survey [[paper](https://arxiv.org/pdf/1810.03548.pdf)]